Addiction: Behavioral addiction

-Drug Abuse Screening Test (DAST-10)

-The Drug Abuse Screening Test (DAST) is a self-reporting tool that measures problematic substance use.
-Responses to this test are recorded as yes or no answers, and scored as a number between 0 and 28.
-Drug abuse or dependence, are indicated by a cut off score of 6.
-Three versions of this screening tool are in use: DAST-28, DAST-20, and DAST-10.
-Each of these instruments are copyrighted by Dr. Harvey A. Skinner.

-Alcohol, Smoking, and Substance Involvement Test (ASSIST)

-The Alcohol, Smoking, and Substance Involvement Test (ASSIST) is an interview-based questionnaire consisting of eight questions developed by the WHO.
-The questions ask about lifetime use; frequency of use; urge to use; frequency of health, financial, social, or legal problems related to use; failure to perform duties; if anyone has raised concerns over use; attempts to limit or moderate use; and use by injection.

 Causes

 Personality theories

 Personality theories of addiction are psychological models that associate personality traits or modes of thinking (i.e., affective states) with an individual's proclivity for developing an addiction.
 Data analysis demonstrates that psychological profiles of drug users and non-users have significant differences and the psychological predisposition to using different drugs may be different.
 Models of addiction risk that have been proposed in psychology literature include: an affect dysregulation model of positive and negative psychological affects, the reinforcement sensitivity theory of impulsiveness and behavioral inhibition, and an impulsivity model of reward sensitization and impulsiveness.

 Neuropsychology

+The transtheoretical model of change (TTM) can point to how someone may be conceptualizing their addiction and the thoughts around it, including not being aware of their addiction.

 Cognitive control and stimulus control, which is associated with operant and classical conditioning, represent opposite processes (i.e., internal vs external or environmental, respectively) that compete over the control of an individual's elicited behaviors.
 Cognitive control, and particularly inhibitory control over behavior, is impaired in both addiction and attention deficit hyperactivity disorder.
 Stimulus-driven behavioral responses (i.e., stimulus control) that are associated with a particular rewarding stimulus tend to dominate one's behavior in an addiction.